GLTEN/gltenhelp/docs/source/cropRotations.rst

 Crop Rotations
 ##############

-This page will have more information about crop rotations
+This page will have more information about crop rotations.